-Table 4: SCHD Workforce Development Assessments Assessment Frequency Audience 2023 Completion date(s) 2024 Completion date(s) Core Competency Assessment Annually Third Quarter All SCHD staff members The survey was open from July 8 to 18.
-See page 25 for access to the detailed implementation and results of the 2023 Core Competency Assessment Placeholder for 2024 completion dates Purpose: Assessment This core competency assessment identified training needs associated with the prioritized competencies established during the workshops.
+Assessment Frequency Audience 2023 Completion date(s) 2024 Completion date(s) Core Competency Assessment Annually Third Quarter All SCHD staff members The survey was open from July 8 to 18.
+See page 25 for access to the detailed implementation and results of the 2023 Core Competency Assessment Placeholder for 2024 completion dates Purpose: during the workshops.
+Afterw This core competency assessment identified training needs associated with the prioritized competencies established during the workshops.
 Afterward, the assessment played a pivotal role in formulating a comprehensive training plan.
-Assessificit Frequency Audience 2023 Completion date(s) The DEIB 2023 assessment 2024 Completion date(s) DEIB Annually Second Quarter All SCHD staff members was conducted in May.
-A follow up survey will be conducted upon completion of all modules.
-See page 26 for access to the detailed implementation and results of the 2023 DEIB Assessment Placeholder for 2024 completion dates Purpose: The new SCHD DEIB Survey provides a baseline for SCHD's current orientation around DEIB components.
-Once all the modules and sessions have concluded, a follow-up survey will evaluate the knowledge acquired from the DEIB modules.
+Assessment Frequency Audience 2023 Completion date(s) 2024 Completion date(s) Annually The DEIB 2023 assessment was conducted in May.
+A follow up survey will be conducted upon completion Dissebalder for 2024 DEIB Second Quarter All SCHD staff members of all modules.
+See page 26 for access to the detailed implementation and results of the 2023 DEIB Assessment Placeholder for 2024 completion dates